-As at September 30, 2023, the impact on monetary assets and liabilities of a 5% decrease in the exchange rate between the functional currencies and foreign currencies (weakening of the Euro/USD versus CAD) would increase the net loss by approximately \$4.0 million; a 5% increase would decrease the net loss by approximately \$4.0 million (strengthening of the Euro/USD versus CAD).
+For the year ended December 31, 2023, the impact on monetary assets and liabilities of a 5% decrease in the exchange rate between the functional currencies and foreign currencies (weakening of the euro/USD versus CAD) would increase the net loss by approximately \$4.5 million; a 5% increase would decrease the net loss by approximately \$4.5 million (strengthening of the euro/USD versus CAD).
 The Company currently does not hedge its currency risk.

 The majority of the Company's revenues and expenses are denominated in Euro and the United States dollar.
 As a result, revenues and expenses are affected by a change in the value of the Euro and the United States dollar relative to the Canadian dollar.

-The following table summarizes the effects on revenues, expenses and the net loss as a result of a 5% strengthening of the Euro and the United States dollar when compared to the Canadian dollar: (1)
+The following table summarizes the effects on revenues, expenses and the net loss as a result of a 5% strengthening of the Euro and the United States dollar when compared to the Canadian dollar (1)